pbotros/river/README.md

 ```

 The above parameter "batch size" controls how many samples at a time to write to River (i.e., `StreamWriter`'s `num_samples` parameter in `Write`).
 As can be seen in the above graphs, batching writes drastically improves performance and can be used where appropriate.

-For an example application where performance is more than enough: River was developed in an electrical engineering / neuroscience lab in order to power a soft-realtime, multi-device system that takes as input multi-channel neural data and outputs data to a Raspberry Pi, a computing machine, and to a graphing computer for experimenter monitoring.
-River's Ingester then makes data available immediately after experimentation for post-hoc analysis.

 ## Troubleshooting